ricnogfer/pypsatopo/README.md

     python pypsatopo.py my_network.nc --focus "CO2 Atmosphere" --neighbourhood 3
     ```

-- Just like for links with positive efficiencies, links with negative efficiencies are represented by a line going from *bus0* to, e.g., *bus1* with an arrow pointing to the latter at the end of the line.
+- Just like for links with positive efficiencies, PyPSATopo represents links with negative efficiencies with a line going from *bus0* to, e.g., *bus1* and an arrow at the end of the line pointing to the latter.
 In case of need to invert the sense of the arrow (i.e. to point to *bus0* instead) when dealing with negative efficiencies, set parameter `negative_efficiency = False`.
-As an example, the following generates the topographical representation of a network with no negative efficiencies:
+As an example, the following generates the topographical representation of a network with no negative efficiencies (i.e. all links with negative efficiencies will have their arrows inverted):

     ```python
     pypsatopo.generate(my_network, negative_efficiency = False)